act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishable-style-on-hover-and-focus-548868.md

 ---
 id: 548868
-name: Inline link in paragraph has distinguishable style on hover and focus
+name: Inline link has different foreground color and distinguishable style on hover and focus
 rule_type: atomic

 description: |